ikyih/PCCE/README.md

 ![image](https://github.com/user-attachments/assets/5ecf78e7-43b0-47e5-9d6f-66b96f2bbb96)

 ## Installation
+### Windows
    1. Download and unzip the latest release of PCCE

    2. Run "PCCE.exe"

    3. Install the .NET 9.0 Runtime if needed

+### Android
+   1. Download the APK file for your device's architectures.

+   2. Go to Settings and allow install applications from unknown sources.

+   3. Install the APK file

 ## Usage

    1. Acquire your save file